Goethe-Institut: Goethe Medal

 Once a year, the Goethe-Institut awards the Goethe Medal, an official decoration of the Federal Republic of Germany.
 It honours foreign personalities who have performed outstanding service for the German language and international cultural relations.
 The Goethe Medal was established by the executive committee of the Goethe-Institut in 1954 and acknowledged as an official decoration by the Federal Republic of Germany in 1975.

 Goethe-Institut Award for New Translation

-The Society of Authors and the Goethe-Institut, London administer the biennial Goethe-Institut Award for New Translation.
+The Society of Authors and the Goethe-Institut, London, administer the biennial Goethe-Institut Award for New Translation.

 Villa Kamogawa artist residency programme

-Goethe-Institut Villa Kamogawa (Japanese: ゲーテ・インスティトゥート・ヴィラ鴨川), is a German artist in residence institution in Kyoto, Japan.
-Established in 2011 with an opening ceremony conducted by Christian Wulff, President of Germany, it is located on the banks of the Kamo River in close vicinity to Kyoto Imperial Palace.
-Villa Kamogawa is the site one of the three major German arts residency programmes abroad, together with Rome's Villa Massimo and Villa Aurora in Los Angeles.
-It hosts three groups of four artists a year.
+Goethe-Institut Villa Kamogawa (Japanese: ゲーテ・インスティトゥート・ヴィラ鴨川), is a German institution hosting artist residencies in Kyoto, Japan.
+Established in 2011 with an opening ceremony conducted by Christian Wulff, then President of Germany, it is located on the banks of the Kamo River in close vicinity to Kyoto Imperial Palace.
+Villa Kamogawa is one of three major German arts residency programmes abroad, together with Rome's Villa Massimo and Villa Aurora in Los Angeles.
+It hosts three groups of four artists every year.
 Former fellows include Doris Dörrie, Jörg Koopmann and Stefan Goldmann.